bbinxx/questify/SOCKET_SETUP.md

 - Users can only access sessions for presentations they have access to
 - Users can only manage their own sessions
 - Presentation owners can manage rooms
+- Policies are defined in `init.sql`

 ### **Authentication**
-- Socket connections are validated against Supabase auth
+- Socket connections are validated against Supabase Authentication
 - User sessions are tracked and validated
 - Activity monitoring prevents abuse